Intensive Care Medicine ST3

 • For physician entrants, MRCP (UK) at the time of application.

-• Higher degrees including MSc, PhD or MD (where research thesis not part of first medical degree).
+• Higher degrees including MSc, PhD or MD (not including intercalated BSc or ‘Honorary’ MA).

 • Postgraduate qualifications achieved in other specialties.